Sustainable Cooks

 • Spread softened butter over the dough, leaving a small butter-less perimeter around the outside.
 Cover with brown sugar and top with cinnamon.

-1/2 cup butter, 3/4 cup brown sugar, 3 tbsp cinnamon
+1/2 cup salted butter, 3/4 cup brown sugar, packed, 3 tbsp ground cinnamon

 • Starting with the long edge of the dough furthest from you, tightly roll the dough towards you until you have a solid “roll”.

-• Cut into 15 rolls.
+• Cut into 12-15 (~1.5-2 inches wide) rolls.
 Pro tip: using a bread knife (aka serrated knife) will create the cleanest cuts.

-• Grease a 9×13 baking dish.
+• Grease a 9×13 baking pan.
 Place the cinnamon rolls into the dish.
 Set aside in a warm place until the rolls have doubled in size (about 1 hour).
 Looks Like: the cinnamon rolls will have "fluffed" up and are likely touching each other in the dish.

 Make the Frosting